[nggallery id=35] Click on any image to begin a slideshow.

 What a surprise is was for me the first time several years ago at the Shoreline Center, home of the North Puget Sound Regional History Day contests.

 For the past two years, I have also judged at the Washington State History Day held at Bellevue Community College which just took place on May 4, 2013.
 After lunch I soaked in the excitement of waiting for the announcement of the projects moving forward to the final round.

 Sixty High School historians were selected to represent Washington State at the National Contest, June 9-13 in College Park, Maryland, and I can only imagine the noise they will make!

-The idea for lamp post banners began with the proposal pictured on the left.
-As a Snohomish history buff, I felt it was important to mark the 150th Anniversary of the county’s founding, especially since Snohomish won the election in July 1861 to host the county seat.
+The idea for lamp post banners began with the intention to celebrate the 150th Anniversary of the county’s founding, especially since Snohomish won the election in July 1861 to host the county seat.
 E. C. Ferguson returned to Snohomish that July with the county records in his vest pocket.
 His home overlooking the river, and still standing, was de facto the first Snohomish County courthouse.

-[singlepic id=186 w=60 h=80 float=left] John Harvey was born near Modbury, in Devonshire County, England, 14 miles from Plymouth, on March 9, 1828.
+John Harvey was born near Modbury, in Devonshire County, England, 14 miles from Plymouth, on March 9, 1828.
 Harvey had a boyhood dream of going to America.
 Harvey’s Homestead established 1860, is located on the south side of the Snohomish River, directly across the river from the City of Snohomish.
-Read more …

 This was a volunteer project for the Historic Downtown Snohomish (HDS) organization.